erdarshandoshi/erdarshandoshi/README.md

 # 👋 Hello, I'm Darshan Doshi

 🌟 **A passionate full-stack web developer from India 🇮🇳**
-💻 **Currently working as a Manager at Accenture Solutions Pvt LTd.**
+💻 **Currently working as a Manager at Accenture Solutions Pvt Ltd.**
 ---